aravindmunna/hello-world-react-and-typescript-book/2ComponentsInSeparateFiles.md

 );
 ```

 This would display "Hello World" twice.
-Notice how we started the component name with a uppercase letter, React expects components to start with uppercase and DOM elements to start with lowercase.
+Notice how we started the component name with an uppercase letter, React expects components to start with uppercase and DOM elements to start with lowercase.

 ##src/helloworld.tsx